Friendshoring instead of globalization? Why political allies are becoming more important than cheap production ### AI and blockchain in logistics: Will these technologies save our supply security? ###

 Why are supply chains so much more complex today than they used to be?

-On the one hand, production chains are more fragmented: raw materials originate from one country, intermediate products from another, final production takes place in a third, and the sales market is located in other regions.
-On the other hand, dependencies on suppliers are emerging, which, if they fail, can jeopardize entire value chains.
-In addition, digital platforms, e-commerce, and high customer expectations for fast delivery are creating additional pressure.
-Complexity here means not only the number of players, but also the multitude of uncertainties that must be managed simultaneously.
+Firstly, production chains are more fragmented: raw materials come from one country, intermediate products from another, final assembly takes place in a third, and the sales market is located in further regions.
+Secondly, dependencies on suppliers arise, whose failure can jeopardize entire value chains.
+Furthermore, digital platforms, e-commerce, and high customer expectations for fast delivery create additional pressure.
+Here, complexity refers not only to the number of actors but also to the multitude of uncertainties that must be managed simultaneously.

-First, the risk of disruptions, such as natural disasters, pandemics, or political conflicts.
-Second, cost increases in global transport chains, for example, due to rising energy prices or infrastructure bottlenecks.
-Third, the need for transparency, as consumers, investors, and regulators increasingly question sustainability, fair working conditions, and CO2 emissions in supply chains.
-Finally, the dynamic nature of the situation requires companies to create agile systems to respond quickly to changes.
+First, the risk of disruptions, such as those caused by natural disasters, pandemics, or political conflicts.
+Second, rising costs in global supply chains, for example, due to increasing energy prices or infrastructure bottlenecks.
+Third, the need for transparency, as consumers, investors, and regulators increasingly scrutinize sustainability, fair working conditions, and CO2 emissions in supply chains.
+Finally, the dynamic nature of the market demands that companies create agile systems to respond quickly to changes.

-Why does supply chain resilience play such a central role?
+Why does the resilience of supply chains play such a central role?

-Resilience means adaptability, resilience, and the ability to recover quickly from shocks.
-For companies, this is essential for survival: The failure of key suppliers, a lack of transport capacity, or extended production shutdowns can jeopardize entire business models.
-Resilient supply chains can mitigate risks, activate alternative routes more quickly, and secure the trust of customers and investors.
+Resilience means adaptability, resistance, and the ability to recover quickly from shocks.
+For companies, this is essential for survival: the failure of key suppliers, a lack of transport capacity, or prolonged production shutdowns can jeopardize entire business models.
+Resilient supply chains mitigate risks, enable the faster activation of alternative routes, and secure the trust of customers and investors.

 🔄📈 B2B trading platforms support – strategic planning and support for exports and the global economy with Xpert.Digital 💡